|

 If men with the same surname share the same yDNA, there must be a common ancestor somewhere.
 It might not be documented

-The Search for More Data More yDNA data are needed.
+in GRanDMA (yet), but he has to be there if data go back far enough. | The Search for More Data More yDNA data are needed.
 In particular, there is a need for data from

 males with less-common Low German surnames.

-Where can we learn more detail?
+| Where can we learn more detail?
 Glenn Penner has written A simple explanation of genealogical DNA Results: Y-DNA

 in Mennonite Historian.
 Find more about the genetics applied here at mennoniteDNA.com.